Creating a Review Center queue

 Note: This field exists for all queues.
 If you toggle the Is Template setting to On for a regular queue, it disappears from the dashboard and becomes usable as a template for other queues.
 Toggling it off again returns the queue to the dashboard.
 The queue keeps all of its statistics and coding decisions, but the queue state resets to Not Started.

-3. Template Description—enter notes about the template such as its intended use, comments about field settings, etc.
+3. Template Description (templates only)—enter notes about the template such as its intended use, comments about field settings, etc.

-4. Queue Label—create and choose organizational labels that will apply to queues created from this template.
+5. Queue Label—create and choose organizational labels that will apply to this queue or to queues created from this template.
 Some label ideas include First Level Review, Second Level Review, or Quality Control.
 For more information, see Filtering the queue tab strip.

 Note: If you are using a prioritized review queue:

-8. Rank Output (Prioritized Review only)—select the decimal field you created to hold the document rank scores.
+9. Rank Output Field (Prioritized Review only)—select the decimal field you created to hold the document rank scores.

-9. Review Field—select the single choice field you created for review.
-This field must have two or more choices.
+10. Review Field—select the single choice field you created for review.
+For a Prioritized Review queue, this field must have two or more choices.
+For a Saved Search queue, this field and the choices are optional.

 1. Positive Choice—select the choice that represents the positive or responsive designation.